vedderb/vesc_pkg/tnt/README.md

   * Set your high current section first.
 * Traction Control
   * Decrease Transition Condition and increase End Condition for looser landings and less wheel spin.
-  * Increase ERPM filter frequnecy for a faster response, decrease to control wheel spin for longer air time.
   * Traction Braking disabled by default.
 * FOC Play Tones
   * Disabled by default because of potential issues with Absolute Max Motor Current.
 See warning in the help text.